Mexican Satellite System (Mexsat)

 ||Boeing 702 HP for GEO-Mobile services

-Description and Purpose: The Mexsat program is an end-to-end satellite communications system consisting of three satellites, two ground sites, associated network operations systems and 67 reference user terminals.
+Description and Purpose: The Mexsat program is an end-to-end satellite communications system that provides 3G communications services to terminals across multiple platforms.
+They system consists of three satellites, two ground sites, associated network operations systems and 67 reference user terminals.
 Mexsat is México’s next-generation telecommunications system.

 Customer: Secretaria de Comunicaciones y Transportes de México (Secretary of Communications and Transportation of Mexico)